UFISH-Team/U-Probe/docs/source/quickstart.rst

 .. code-block:: bash

    ls results/
-   # Output:
-   # MyFirstProbes_20240131_143022.csv      # Filtered probes
-   # MyFirstProbes_20240131_143022_raw.csv  # All probes (if --raw used)

-The CSV files contain your designed probes with all calculated attributes:
+The generated CSV files contain your designed probes with all calculated attributes:

 .. code-block:: text